-• an effective child protection policy which:

-- reflects a whole school approach to peer on peer abuse - o reflects reporting systems - should describe procedures which are in accordance with government guidance - refers to locally agreed multi-agency safeguarding arrangements put in place by the safeguarding partners; - includes policies as reflected elsewhere in Part two of this guidance, such as online safety and special educational needs and disabilities - $\circ$ where appropriate, reflects serious violence - should be reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt; - $\circ\;$ is available publicly either via the school or college website or by other means.

-• a behaviour policy, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying)

-• a staff behaviour policy (sometimes called the code of conduct) which should, amongst other things, include: acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media.

-• appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions.
+- an effective child protection policy which: - o reflects a whole school approach to child on child abuse - o reflects reporting systems - o describes procedures which are in accordance with government guidance - refers to locally agreed multi-agency safeguarding arrangements put in place by the safeguarding partners; - includes policies as reflected elsewhere in Part two of (KCSIE 2023), such as online safety and special educational needs and disabilities (SEND) - should be reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt; - is available publicly either via the school or college website or by other means. - a behaviour policy, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) - a staff behaviour policy (sometimes called the code of conduct) which should, amongst other things, include: low level concerns, allegations around staff and whistleblowing, acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media. - appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions and/ or for prolonged periods.

-Child Protection and Safeguarding Policy 2021-22
+Child Protection and Safeguarding Policy 2023-2024

-Policy Leader / DSL / HT Catherine Armistead Deputy DSL Helen Walling-Lewis Rachel Stephenson Safeguarding Governor / Chair of Governors Marcus Harding Lucy Ellis Last Updated 13 th September 2021 Approved by the Governing Body 29 th November 2021 Date to Review September 2022 (at the latest)
+Policy Leader / DSL / HT Catherine Armistead Deputy DSL Helen Walling-Lewis Rachel Stephenson Safeguarding Governor / Chair of Governors Lucy Ellis Last Updated 01 st September 2023 Approved by the Governing Body 09 th October 2023 Date to Review September 2024 (at the latest)